-Physician participants were recruited from the Family Health Team via self-referral after notification of the study via email and team meetings.
-Every physician who volunteered was interviewed.
-Informed consent was acquired in person prior to patient and physician interviews.
+Physician participants were recruited from the 12 staff physicians via self-referral after notification of the study via email and team meetings.
+Every physician who volunteered (N=7) was interviewed.
+Physicians were interviewed without respect to whether or not they provided care to the specific patients who were interviewed.

-Patient and Public Involvement
+Patient and public involvement

-Key informants informed the research question.
+Key informants, including the authors, physicians and nurse primary care providers from a non-teaching community hospital, and a team at that hospital who were developing a curriculum for continuing primary care education, informed the research question.
 Patients and the public were not involved in the design, recruitment or conduct of the study.
 A lay summary will be prepared for patient participants of the study and a grand rounds presentation was prepared for physician participants.